sn-lab/Mouse-Breathing-Sensor/README.md

 second up to 60 seconds.
 To save on RAM, data is maintained at 90 seconds max.

 For revision, data can be saved while viewing to a .bin file for later review or analysis.
 Voltage data is stored as 10 bit values from 0 to 1023 for 0-5V range.
-Binary file can be read manually.
+Binary file can be read manually using fread() or similar function in any coding language.
 Date and time are stored as a double value at the beginning of the file, followed by the sampling rate as a double value.
 The next byte indicates the number of channels, typically 1.
 A loop begins until the number of channels are met where by the next byte indicates the number of characters for the channel name